A2Amir/Traffic_Sign_Classifier/README.md

 #### 2. Pre-processing of the dataset:

-Distribution:First, I will examine the distribution of the labels and look at the comparative distribution of each individual class in the training, validation, and test data set.
+First, I will examine the distribution of the labels and look at the comparative distribution of each individual class in the training, validation, and test data set.

 ![alt text][image3]